paulojamero/mdmsystem/README.md

 # mdmsystem

+# wip_informations 02/24/2021
+    Fetch grade level in dropdown list when editing.

 # wip01_reservation_login 02/21/2021
 TODO: applicant 1 or 0.
 0 means account is disabled/remove
     Logging in using reference number then viewing the details.